-The effect of the multi-round interactions on the performance of FL algorithms remains highly unexplored, however, for general loss functions and algorithms.
-For example, with the very few exceptions that we discuss in this paper (most of which pertain to the specific case $R=1$ \citep{yagli2020,Barnes2022,barnes2022improved,SefDist2022}, and with relatively strong assumptions on the loss function and algorithm) the existing literature crucially lacks true bounds on the generalization error for FL-type algorithms, i.e., ones that bring the analysis of the distributed architecture and rounds into the bound, and even less that show some form of explicit dependency on $R$.
-One central mathematical difficulty in studying the behavior of the expected generalization error is caused by the interactions with the PS inducing statistical correlations among the devices models' which become stronger with $R$ and are not easy to handle.
-For example, common tools that are generally applied in similar settings, such as the Leave-one-out Expansion Lemma of~\citep{shalev2010learnability}, do not apply easily in this case.
+The effect of multi-round interactions on the generalization power of FL algorithms remains highly unexplored for general loss functions and algorithms, however.
+For example, with the very few exceptions that we discuss in this paper (most of which pertain to the specific case $R=1$ \citep{yagli2020,Barnes2022,barnes2022improved,SefDist2022}, and with relatively strong assumptions on the loss function and algorithm or the model \citep{huang2021fl}) the existing literature crucially lacks true generalization bounds for FL-type algorithms, i.e., ones that bring the analysis of the distributed architecture and rounds into the bound, and even less that show some form of explicit dependence on $R$.
+One central mathematical difficulty in studying the behavior of the expected generalization error is caused by the interactions with the PS inducing statistical correlations among the devices' models which become stronger with $R$ and are not easy to handle.
+For example, common tools that are generally applied in similar settings, such as the Leave-one-out Expansion Lemma of~\citet{shalev2010learnability}, do not apply easily in this case.